holt/syringe/README.md

 ## Overview ##

-Syringe works by examining the parameter definition of a previously bound function and then _inoculating_ that function with any _corresponding_ data items located inside a predefined registry.
-That is, when a Syringe-bound function executes, the expected parameters are reconciled against a registry of data objects and are passed in automatically.
+Syringe works by examining the parameter definition of a previously bound function and then _inoculating_ that function with one or more pointers to any corresponding data items located inside a predefined registry.
+That is, when a Syringe-bound function executes, the parameters are reconciled against a registry of data objects and are passed in automatically.
 If the arguments aren't found in the registry then they will be treated like ordinary passed parameters.

 Let's see what this looks like using a simple example.
 Initialize a new Syringe object instance:
 ```javascript